julitiux/julitiux/content/posts/vim.md

 "+ / "*
 ```

-# 12. Thre power of macros
+# Three power of macros

 ## Record and execute a macro
 Macros start recording as soon as we press the `q` key and assign a record to it.
 To stop recording we will press `q` again.